karllhughes/portable-cto-book-1/3-technology-decisions/notes.md

   - "Often complexity is generated when there is no willingness to recognized that a non fundamental goal of a project is accounting for a very large amount of design complexity, or is making another more important goal very hard to reach, because there is a design tension among a fundamental feature and a non fundamental one." - http://antirez.com/news/112

 ### Testing
+- What kind of testing can you do?
+- How much testing is appropriate?
 - Layers of testing
 - Pragmatic testing of a fluid product
+- Continuous integration

 ### Architecture
 - Decouple things